Nonlinear morphoelastic energy based theory for stimuli responsive elastic shells: 3D to 2D reduction

-where we introduced the mean curvature $H$ and Gaussian curvature $K$ in current configuration and the mean curvature $\bar{H}$ and Gaussian curvature $\bar{K}$ in the intermediate configuration.
+where we introduced the mean curvature $H$ and Gaussian curvature $K$ in current configuration and the target mean curvature $\bar{H}$ and target Gaussian curvature $\bar{K}$ in the intermediate configuration.
+The quantities $\bar{H}$ and $\bar{K}$ are computed as

+Although these definitions resemble algebraically the ones used to compute mean and Gaussian curvatures, we must not intend $\bar{H}$ and $\bar{K}$ as curvatures associated with an embedding.
 Finally, by taking their ratio and expanding the expression in the functions $\phi$ and $\iphi$ we get the desired form.
 Naturally we obtain

 where we recognize the quantity

 that describes the area change of the mid-surface.

 From the general expression in eq.~\eqref{eq:J}, we can derive the Jacobian $J_m$ of the transformation from the reference to the intermediate configuration as